whitead/graphnmr/README.md

 ## Data

 The raw data is not in this repo due to the huge number of files.
+The processed records contain the parsed data.

 ## Preequisites